WhosWiFi/DangerClose/README.md

 ## DESCRIPTION

 DangerClose is a vulnerable web application designed in a CTF format.
 The goal is to accumlate as many points as you can during your session.
-Points can be earned capturing flags earned through challenges.
+Points are obtained through capturing flags found in challenges.
 Flags have the format of WiFi{}.

 ## INSTALLATION